beet-software/dorm/docs/docs/03-apply/07-generate-mysql-schema.md

 ## Preserve the tool's current scope

 The tool does not read every dORM annotation.
-Embedded `@ModelField` values, polymorphic payloads, query fields, and complex value conversions are not represented by a general migration plan in the current implementation.
+Embedded `@ModelField` values, polymorphic payloads, and complex value conversions are not represented by a general migration plan in the current implementation.
+Derived fields are emitted as scalar columns or JSON roots according to their declared path; the tool does not create indexes.

 The command also does not compare an existing database with a new model, rename columns, drop columns, or record migration history.
 Its current output is a fresh `CREATE TABLE IF NOT EXISTS` statement derived from the declarations it recognizes.